Usage-based billing for AI services: Why your ERP is the key to scaling it right

 The architecture becomes fractured almost immediately.
 Customer contracts live in your CRM.
 Usage data resides in your product database.
 Invoices originate in the billing platform.
 Payments land in the payment processor.
 And revenue recognition?
 That's still manual work in the ERP.

 "If you're billing AI usage outside your ERP, you're creating unnecessary friction.
 Your finance team now has to reconcile records from multiple systems – your CRM, your billing tool, your ERP.
-That means more manual work, more errors and more compliance risks.
-The reality is, most companies end up using Excel as the ‘glue’ between systems, which is exactly what brings the risk and what finance should be eliminating." – James Hewitt, Senior Sales Consultant at Zone
+That means more manual work, more risks of error and incompliance.
+The reality is, most companies end up using Excel as the ‘glue’ between systems, which is exactly what a finance team should be looking to eliminate within an integrated system." – James Hewitt, Finance leader and NetSuite ERP expert

 Finance teams suddenly find themselves managing: